tonykwan510/MovieBase/README.md

 | Timeline (2003) (Widescreen) | Timeline             |
 | Heart of the Country, The    | Heart of the Country |

 A multiple-round matching approach was used to perform the matching.
-In each round, the titles are transformed before exact matching is perfromed.
+In each round, the titles are transformed before exact matching is performed.
 The transformations in later rounds are more aggressive to get more matches.
 - Round 1: Fix HTML escape characters and discard words such as VHS and DVD.
 - Round 2: Turn into lower case.
 - Round 3: Discard special characters.